timescale/docs.timescale.com-content/getting-started/scaling-out.md

 # Scaling out using Distributed Hypertables

+TimescaleDB supports multi-node clustering by leveraging the hypertable and chunk primitives.
-Hypertables are used to handle large amount of data by chunking it up in smaller pieces, allowing operations to execute efficiently.
+Hypertables are used to handle large amount of data by chunking it up in smaller pieces, chunks, allowing operations to execute efficiently.
 When the amount of data grows beyond what you can handle with a single machine, you can distribute the data over several machines by using *distributed hypertables*.